The website for the Didcot & District Woodturners Club

 Doors open at 7pm in preparation for a 7.30pm start.

-World Famous turner Nick Agar giving an evening demo at the village hall
+World Famous turner Nick Agar giving an all day demo at the village hall